The organizations in the Slideshow are Supporters of the NMRM. Please patronize them.

-Please consider joining the NMRM as a member for a FREE online memorial.
+Please consider joining the NMRM as a member or submitting a brick memorial for a fallen rider.

-The NMRM is proud to provide to members of the NMRM a FREE Online Rider Memorial.
-Once you become a member the FREE Online Rider Memorial will be available under the Members menu.
+The NMRM is proud to provide Rider Memorials.
+The NMRM Rider Memorial will be available under the Submit Brick menu.
 Any submissions made will be visible on the NMRM Online Memorial page visible to everyone and is accessible from the main NMRM menu.
-So, join today and add your FREE Online Rider Memorial.
+So, consider memorializing your loved one or any fallen rider on the NMRM Rider Memorial.

 Every motorcyclist in the United States has either lost someone close to them, or knows someone else who has.
 We have all felt the pain of losing a brother or sister, and we all feel the desire to remember those loved ones, and honor them for the contributions they made, and for the way they touched the lives of those around them.

 The National Motorcycle Riders Memorial (NMRM) Association is dedicated to creating a special place for just this purpose.
 We are developing a National Memorial where fallen riders from all over the country can be remembered and honored by family, friends, and those who knew and loved them most.

 This memorial will allow riders from every state to visit and pay their respect to their fallen friends in one location.
 It is a place for the celebration of those lives, and a place to meet with other brothers and sisters to reminisce and remember all of those we have lost.